 Cruise your way around Uluru on a Segway.

 Free guided tours with rangers are also available through the National Park or for a unique experience on 2-wheels, join in with Uluru Segway Tours.
 Heads-up, possible restrictions and/or limited tour schedules are currently in place due to COVID, so check out the respective websites for up-to-date information.

 The Field Of Light Uluru exhibition by Bruce Munro has been extended indefinitely.
 Image: Mark Pickthall

 Tili Wiru Tjuta Nyakutjaku (Field Of Light) is a spectacular exhibition by Bruce Munro that uses 50,000 spindles of light to create a visual symphony covering more than seven football fields around the base of Uluru.
 There are various packages available, with more details available here.

 You might not know that Uluru has waterholes, despite being in the heart of the red centre.

 Many of the images of Uluru are of the big red rock in arid surrounds so a lot of people are surprised to find several waterholes around it.
 Some of these get fairly dry at various times throughout the year, but Mutitjulu on the eastern side is almost certain to have water.

-You can also view the indigenous rock art around Uluru.
+You can also view the Aboriginal rock art around Uluru.